google/zetasql/docs/range-functions.md

 +   `step_interval`: The `INTERVAL` value, which determines the maximum size of each subrange in the resulting array.
 An
     [interval single date and time part][interval-single]
-    is supported, but an interval range of date and time parts is not.
+    is supported, but an interval range of date and time parts isn't.

     +   If `range_to_split` is `RANGE<DATE>`, these interval
         date parts are supported: `YEAR` to `DAY`.